 FLOR LING 3356

-The focus of this course will be on key issues within operations that are of relevance in a firm's ability to remain competitive in a global economy.
-Factors such as legal, ethical, operational, venture risk and reliability will be considered in addition to specialized topics in supply chain management within a global environment.
+This course will focus on issues within operations that are of relevance to a firm’s ability to remain competitive in a global economy.
+Students will explore legal, ethical, operational, venture risk, and reliability factors in addition to specialized topics in supply chain management within a global environment; analyze how factors of instability such as terrorism, climate change, and political and cultural contrasts can be unsurmountable walls, crises to manage, or occasionally, business opportunities; and develop an understanding of the dynamics and opportunities around the world for global companies.

 FLOR BUSN 3380